slfagrouche/Slack-Extractor-JSON-to-CSV-Conversion/README.md

 > Slack export JSON file
 ## Instructions
 Place the Slack export JSON file in the same directory as the Python script.
 Modify the script if necessary to match the correct path and filename of the JSON file.
-Replace 'Slack export Jan 21 2020 - May 21 2023/ai-ml-xr/2020-07-26.json' in line 6 with the correct path and filename.
+Replace 'Slack export/ML-AI-xr/2020-12-19.json' in line 6 with the correct path and filename.
 Run the Python script.
 It will extract the information from the JSON file and save it to a CSV file named extracted_data.csv.
 After running the script, you can find the generated CSV file in the same directory as the Python script.
 ## Code Explanation